 RICARDO GONZALEZ, M.D.

-Dr. Ricardo Gonzalez is a board-certified urologist with expertise in conditions afflicting the adult urinary tract and genitalia.
-He also has specialized surgical training in treating an array of urologic conditions.
-He obtained his medical degree from the University of Florida in Gainesville and completed his surgical training at the University of South Florida in Tampa.
-He now practices in Manatee county with Urology Partners of Bradenton, a division of 21st Century Oncology.
+Dr. Ricardo Gonzalez is a board-certified adult urologist with expertise in conditions afflicting the urinary tract and genitalia.
+He has specialized surgical training in treating an array of urologic conditions including endoscopy, robotics and laparoscopy.
+He obtained his medical degree with honors from the University of Florida in Gainesville and completed his surgical training at the University of South Florida in Tampa.
+He now practices in Manatee county with Urology Partners of Bradenton, a division of Genesis Care.

-Dr. Gonzalez has extensive training in all aspects of general urology, including kidney stone disease, urologic oncology (including prostate, kidney, bladder, penile, ureteral and testicular cancers), voiding dysfunction, overactive bladder, incontinence, pelvic pain syndromes, urinary obstruction, prostatic enlargement, sexual dysfunction, erectile dysfunction and urinary tract infections.
-He is trained to perform surgery utilizing the latest techniques in robotic surgery (da Vinci Robotic Surgical System) and laparoscopy, as well as endoscopic and standard surgical approaches.
+Dr. Gonzalez has extensive training in all aspects of general urology, including kidney stone disease, urologic oncology (including prostate, kidney, bladder, penile, ureteral and testicular cancers), voiding dysfunction, overactive bladder, incontinence, pelvic pain syndromes, urinary obstruction, prostate enlargement, sexual dysfunction, erectile dysfunction and urinary tract infections.

 Dr. Gonzalez is a native Floridian born in Miami.
 He is the son of Cuban immigrants and speaks both English and Spanish.